ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 SQLExecute(stmt);
 ```

-However, if you execute codes above with the Altibase CLI driver in Altibase 5, function sequence error occurs in SQLExecute(stmt).
+However, if above codes are executed with the Altibase CLI driver in Altibase 5, function sequence error occurs in SQLExecute(stmt).

 Because stmt performing SQLExecute() first indicates to generate result set.
 Therefore, ODBC cursor becomes open and state of stmt indicates S5.
 (Refer to MSDN ODBC specification.).
 However, error occurs in this state cause of no performing SQLExecute().

-If you want to perform SQLExecute() again, call SQLCloseCursor() clearly as follows and then make stmt have S1 or S3 state.
+In order to perform SQLExecute() again, call SQLCloseCursor() clearly as follows and then make stmt have S1 or S3 state.

 ```
 SQLExecute(stmt);